centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 Activate `Suspend after Expiration` if you want to suspend domain name automatically after expiration.
 This option is useful if you're faced with clients who are used to pay their domain renewals very late and you want to pressure a bit.
 Worst case such clients would lose domains when accidentally forgetting about the renewal.
 You can unsuspend domains over Client Profile > Tab Domains using the Button `Unsuspend`.

 Activate `High-Performance Setup` if you want to activate the High-Performance Proxy Setup.
 Please read [this section](#high-performance-setup) about the technical requirements and necessary configuration steps first.
+This mechanism is only compatible to Apache - still, you might try to work out a similar configuration for your Web-Server.
+We were not successful for LiteSpeed.

 If you want to offer our Web Apps to your customers, activate the `Offer Web Apps` checkbox.
 Find further details documented below.